What Does a CV Stand For? CV Meaning Explained

 Stoke-on-Trent

 When it comes to concrete, objective points of difference between you and other inexperienced candidates, your education plays a huge part.
-It’s far from being the be-all and end-all for many jobs, and some jobs don’t require anything beyond Maths and English GCSEs.
+It’s far from being the be-all and end-all for many jobs, and some jobs don’t require anything beyond Maths and English GCSES.
 It’s important nonetheless, though.

 Staffordshire University, Stoke-on-Trent